IPVanish full review

 Otherwise, IPVanish is simple to install, so once you’ve created an account you’ll be able to get up and running in no time.
 You’ll be taken through a step-by-step guide on how to use it, and there are are video tutorials available on its website if you find anything about the installation or set-up process confusing.

 If you’re not particular about which server you connect to, it’s as easy as clicking one button, but you can also choose to narrow down to a specific country and let IPVanish choose the most suitable server, or choose your own server from the list provided.
 There are more than 1,100 servers across 60 countries.

 You can choose your server from a searchable list, a map, or a list that you can filter by latency or region.
 We’d have liked a list that helps you choose a server based on what you plan to use it for, such as streaming, privacy and file sharing.
 We’ve seen this from other VPNs including CyberGhost and PureVPN.

 Like many other solutions we've looked at, by default all DNS requests sent through the VPN will be resolved using the VPN provider's own DNS servers.
 This is important as it ensures that such traffic doesn't give clues about your surfing habits.

 Also in line with other VPN solutions, IPVanish doesn’t keep any connection or data logs, and doesn't store metadata about your VPN use.

-Like Buffered VPN, IPVanish is based on OpenVPN, but has a more mature, professional feel.
-In testing, it also didn't suffer from Buffered VPN's slow user interface problems on Windows.
 Android installation and use is as easy as downloading from the Play Store and logging in.